September 6 – October 6, 2019

 Illumination to Illustration: Art of the Book

-From illuminated manuscripts to illustrated novels, books have always been more than words on the page.
 Whether meticulously crafted by hand on vellum or artfully produced using an early printing press, books have been utilized by artists and authors as a visual art form for centuries.
-Featuring items from Pequot Library’s Special Collections including a medieval illuminated antiphonal (musical liturgy); The Works of Geoffrey Chaucer, printed by the Kelmscott Press in 1896; and a 1946 pop-up edition of The Jolly Jump-Ups: A Child’s Garden of Verses by Robert Louis Stevenson, this exhibition invites the viewer to discover the artistry found in a selection of books from the 15th century to today.
+This exhibition featured items from Pequot Library’s Special Collections including a medieval illuminated antiphonal (musical liturgy); The Works of Geoffrey Chaucer, printed by the Kelmscott Press in 1896; and a 1946 pop-up edition of The Jolly Jump-Ups: A Child’s Garden of Verses by Robert Louis Stevenson.
+Viewers were invited to discover the artistry found in a selection of books from illuminated manuscripts to illustrated novels dating from the 15th century to today.

 September 6 – October 7, 2018

-Paradise [Lost] features a collection of photographs by Árpád Krizsán, Best in Show winner of Pequot Library’s 2017 Art Show.
-Explore with Krizsán as he scratches past the superficial “to look at the other side or what others wouldn’t see, yet finding beauty in all of it.”
+Paradise [Lost] featured a collection of photographs by Árpád Krizsán, Best in Show winner of Pequot Library’s 2017 Art Show.
+Viewers explored with Krizsán as he scratched past the superficial “to look at the other side or what others wouldn’t see, yet finding beauty in all of it.”
 Krizsán’s passion for photography was inspired by his father, who taught him to “walk and see.”
 He has studied in Vienna, Washington, D.C., and New York City and participated in shows in Austria, New York City, and Connecticut for which he received numerous awards.

 June 14 – August 25, 2018